 There’s some art galleries and a few little shops offering homeware and knick knacks.
 Walking along the harbour is good too, looking out to the expanse of sea, or you could do what me and my friend always end doing.
 Walking along, with our heads down, searching for sea glass.

 If you carry on past Portscatho, through Gerrans, you’ll be heading out to St Anthony Head.

 One of my favourite sights is the lighthouse, featured years ago in Fraggle Rock.
 It also sits along one of my most frequented stretches of the south west coast path, enjoyable not only for the views but also because it’s definitely one of the flatter parts (and there aren’t many of those).

 If you make your way from St Anthony Head carpark to the coastpath, there’s a little cove, Great Molurnan.
 It’s accessible but there’s not much walking to be done during high tide.

 When the tide’s out, you can walk across to neighbouring coves, and my goodness, it’s pretty.
 The sand has a golden glow and when the sun’s shining, everything glistens.

 From here, you can stay on the coastpath and head out to Place Quay.
 Great for canoeing, kayaking (take your own) and crabbing.

 This post feels like a brief whistle stop tour of The Roseland Peninsula, it’s been impossible to include everything.
 Once I sat down to write it, I realised how many places there are to talk about.
-These are just some of my favourite and regular places to visit.
 If you like videos, there are a few mini films on my IGTV, highlighting some running/walking routes around The Roseland.
 There’s a video of my running route from Towan Beach and around to St Anthony Head here.
 And another of my trail run from St Just In Roseland to St Mawes.